sanidhy-main/Java-Foundations/README.md

 - Queue
 - Deque

+The goal here is to make things simpler when starting DSA.

 🧠 Notes
 - This repo is updated gradually, not all at once
 - Commits reflect learning progress, not milestones
 - Code prioritizes readability over cleverness

 📌 Why this repo exists

 This repository exists so that:
 - Java never becomes a bottleneck later
 - DSA focuses on thinking, not syntax